Convergences of looptrees coded by excursions: Probabilistic applications

-\begin{remark} In Theorem \ref{inv_principle_PJG}, the assumption $|\tau_n|/a_n\longrightarrow 0$ may be removed if one directly know the limit of $a_n^{-1}w(\tau_n)$.
-However, doing the same for Theorem \ref{inv_principle_exch} is not possible because we also used the assumption $|\tau_n|/a_n\convd 0$ to obtain the estimate (\ref{GH3}).
-In fact, \cite[Theorem 2]{KR2020} and \cite[Theorem 7.5]{marzouk_similaire} provide examples which confirm the latter assumption is not superfluous.
-As shown by Marzouk, when $|\tau_n|/a_n$ is not negligible, an unbalance between $\dl$ and $\dtree$ may occur so that the scaling limit of the looptrees is the quotient metric space induced by the pseudo-distance $a\dtree+2\dl$, with some $a>1$. \end{remark}
+\begin{remark} In Theorem~\ref{inv_principle_PJG}, the assumption $|\tau_n|/a_n\longrightarrow 0$ may be removed if one directly knows the limit of $a_n^{-1}w(\tau_n)$.
+However, doing the same for Theorem~\ref{inv_principle_exch} is not possible because we also used $|\tau_n|/a_n\convd 0$ to obtain the estimate (\ref{GH3}).
+In fact, Kortchemski \& Richier~\cite[Theorem 2]{KR2020} and Marzouk~\cite[Theorem 7.5]{marzouk_similaire} provide examples that confirm that the latter assumption is not superfluous.
+As shown by Marzouk, when $|\tau_n|/a_n$ is not negligible, an unbalance between $\dl$ and $\dtree$ may occur so that the scaling limit of the looptrees is the quotient metric space induced by the pseudo-distance $a\dtree+2\dl$, with some $a>1$.\cq \end{remark}

+\begin{acks}[Acknowledgments] This work was written under the successive supervision of Nicolas Broutin and Thomas Duquesne, whom the author thanks warmly.
+The author would like to express his gratitude to an anonymous referee for a detailed report that led to substantial improvements and simplifications of the presentation and proofs. \end{acks}